ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/projections.java.markdown

 A good example in the sample data set would be the order document.
 If we ask for all the Orders where Company is "companies/65-A", the size of the result that we get back from the server is 19KB.

-However, if we perform the same query and ask to get back only the `employee` and `orderedAt` fields, the size of the result is only 5KB.
+However, if we perform the same query and ask to get back only the Employee and OrderedAt fields, the size of the result is only 5KB.

 Aside from allowing you to pick only a portion of the data, projection functions give you the ability to rename some fields, load external documents, and perform transformations on the results.